Summary

 Students with a given table of values are also given the job title of flight engineer.
 Instruct the flight engineers to individually work to write an equation and create a graph for their given table.

-Once their individual exercise is complete, display slide 6 and have students find and sit with their flight crew — the two other people in the room that have the same equation, graph, and table of values as them.
-Direct students to discuss with their flight crew how they found their missing information from their given information.
+Once their individual exercises are complete, display slide 6 and instruct students to find and sit with their flight crew—the two other people in the room that have the same equation, graph, and table of values as them.
+Once students are in their groups of three, direct students to discuss with their flight crew how they found the missing information from their given flight data strip.

 After giving groups a couple of minutes to discuss, ask for a few volunteers to share out.
-If needed, facilitate a discussion that pushes the class to see that “speed” is a “rate of change” and that “rate of change” is the “slope.”
+If needed, facilitate a discussion that pushes the class to see that speed is a rate of change and that the rate of change is also the slope.

 Explore